sahha-ai/sahha-developer-site/docs/use-the-sdk/profile.md

 ---

-### External ID
+### Using Your External ID

-You will need to use an External ID to authenticate user profiles via the SDK.
+You will need to provide your own unique External ID to authenticate a user profile.

 :::tip Choosing your External ID